The Matrix Resurrections trailer teases the sequel we always wanted

 The first trailer for The Matrix Resurrections has arrived – and all signs point towards it being the sequel we've longed for since the original.

-Released on Warner Bros' social media channels on Thursday, September 9, the sci-fi movie's first trailer teases a mysterious (and likely convoluted) plot and is full of high-octane action sequences.
-It also introduces new characters, as well as reuniting us with the likes of Neo and Trinity among other surprises.
+Released on Warner Bros' social media channels on Thursday, September 9, the sci-fi movie's first trailer teases its mysterious plot, which suggests that Neo is suppressing events from the first trilogy using the series' iconic bull pills.

+It isn't long, though, before he's pulled back into the world of The Matrix, judging by the trailer.
+The first official footage shows off plenty of high-octane action sequences and introduces new characters (and reunites us with old friends) among other surprises.

-It's all packed into less than two minutes, so if you blink, you'll miss something that may be significant.
-Thankfully, you can watch the first teaser as many times as you like below.
+Everything is packed into a two-minute trailer, so if you blink, you'll miss something that may be significant.
+Thankfully, you can watch the first teaser as many times as you like below:

+The trailer appears to contain plenty, but not all, of the footage that was teased earlier this week on whatisthematrix.com.

+The website, which surprisingly went live on September 7 after years with an update, allowed fans to pick the red or blue pill to unlock snippets of The Matrix Resurrections footage.
+Fans have poured over every detail since and, now that the trailer's out, we'll have even more stuff to speculate on.

-Later today, we'll be posting a trailer breakdown as we speculate what the film's plot, potential new locations, and new characters.
+Speaking of, we'll be posting a trailer breakdown as we theorize about what the plot will entail, who each new cast member could be portraying, potential new locations and more.
+So make sure you return to TechRadar to get our thoughts on what will go down later this year.

-The Matrix Resurrections will launch in theaters and on HBO Max on December 22.
+The Matrix Resurrections will launch simultaneously in theaters and on HBO Max on December 22.

 Developing...